regebro/prehistoric-python/presentation.rst

 .. note::

-    We already talked about not using keys.
-But worse here is that it uses lists in-place-sorting sort() method.
-And that's because that was the only option in 2002.
+    This makes a list from a dictionary, and then sorts it with the lists sort() method.
+And that's was the only way to stort things in 2002, making a list and sorting it.
 But since Python 2.4 we have the sorted() builtin.

 ----